 If you manage multiple platforms and accounts, you’ll to need a robust social media dashboard to schedule content, monitor conversations and create reports.

-There are lots of dashboards to choose from but I’m an AgoraPulse convert (disclaimer, I am a paid contributor to their blog so don’t pay for the tool).
+There are lots of dashboards to choose from but I’m an AgoraPulse convert (affiliate).

 With AgoraPulse you can schedule content to social networks, monitor comments and mentions and create reports.
 They are always adding new features and it’s user friendly interface makes it simple to manage.